 In this case, the last verse could simply mean that she finds it difficult to read the other person; she can’t tell if her feelings are reciprocated or not.

 This might not be my favorite Mazzy Star song, but I still love it.
 And it’s usually the only one you’ll find at karaoke, so if you want to slip into Hope Sandoval’s shoes for a few minutes, it’s usually the only option.
 There are better songs to sing at karaoke though.
-This one is a bit melancholy for most occasions.
+This one is a bit melancholy for most occasions, but it could be a good song for serenading that special someone in your life.